Eight Auspicious Symbols

 The symbols derive from Indian iconography and have become especially popular in Tibetan Buddhism.
-Clink a link below for a full article and illustration of each Auspicious Symbol.
+The eight symbols are as follows:

-- Meher McArthur, Reading Buddhist Art: An Illustrated Guide to Buddhist Signs and Symbols (Thames & Hudson, 2004), 45.
+McArthur, Meher.
+Reading Buddhist Art: An Illustrated Guide to Buddhist Signs and Symbols.
+Thames & Hudson, 2004, p.
+45.